-Connecting the loudspeakers of the phonograph
+Connecting the loudspeakers

 The connection between the amplifier of the phonograph and the output transformer is realized using coloured wires.
-The red wire is used to connect the hot pole of the left channel and the blue wire is used to connect the right channel.
+The red wire is used to connect the left channel and the blue wire is used to connect the right channel.
 The black wire and the grey wire are used as the corresponding reference potential (ground).
 The ground wires are always connected to the tap E1 (ground) of the output transformer.